ArchEcology offers practical, cost-effective solutions for your green building project

 Founder and managing partner, Nancy Henderson AIA, offers 20 years of architectural experience mostly devoted to green buildings and oversees all technical issues.

-Partner and project manager, Michelle Rosenberger, with 25 years experience in the construction industry is responsible for workshop facilitation and educational materials.
+Partner and project manager, Michelle Rosenberger, with 25 years experience in the construction industry is responsible for project management and educational materials.

 LEED consulting and documentation

 Green building design